Last Updated on

 So, taking what we just mentioned a step further, when you merely write content on your blog, you are only catering to what we call “read-write” leaners—but by incorporating video content, you will be catering to auditory AND visually-oriented learners.

 If your videos include easy rhetoric and demonstrations that viewers can follow along with, you can even tap into the “kinesthetic learners” who prefer a more hands-on approach to obtaining knowledge.

 Further, by introducing corporate video productions into your content, you will soon attract content-drawn customers who love video.
 You can even experience the best of different worlds by transcribing your video in text beneath the video on a blog post.

 Google acquired YouTube in 2006, and it should have been obvious after this happened that the search engine giant is attracted to video like ants to a picnic.
 If that’s not enough to convince you, maybe taking a peek at search results will.

 MVMG Fun Fact: Google now incorporates more than just links into their search results, they include video results as well.
 Imagine, for example, if a business that sold cars ranked as the number three or number four search result for “how to get the best deal on a new car” simply from a helpful video.

 3. Video is Easy to Share

-Video sharing sites such as YouTube and Vimeo make it easy to share video using a link to the video or an embed code provided by the site.
+Video sharing sites such as YouTube and Vimeo make it easy to share the video using a link to the video or embed code provided by the site.
 Want people to share your amazing corporate videos on their blog, Facebook page or other social media platform account?
 This is the way you do it.

 What’s the best part about corporate video production?
 If you’re not a fan of writing content, then creating videos for your business represents an incredible alternative.
 Once you get the hang of it, videos will become an essential part of your greater online marketing strategy.